ChrisNZL/snap-chrome/README.md

 * Percentage of data used towards your limit
 * How far through the billing period you are

-Requires Chrome version 26 or higher.
+**Requires Google Chrome or Chromium version 26 or higher.**

+For extensions for other browsers, please view my other [repositories](https://github.com/ChrisNZL?tab=repositories).